38 - 40 hours

 Although not required by law, annual bonuses are common practice among companies in Cyprus.

-Employees and employers in Cyprus are subject to the following tax and social security contribution rates (as of 2022):
+Employees and employers in Cyprus are subject to the following tax and social security contribution rates (last review February 2023):

 Individual income is taxed progressively based on the following tax brackets: